Fold Your Way

 Made with two sheets of paper, it folds into a delightful candy-shaped box that’s perfect for holding treats, small gifts, or just for fun table decor.

-Whether for parties or as a unique gift wrap, this candy box will certainly add some festive flair to any occasion!
+Whether for parties, holiday treats, small gifts, or as a unique gift wrap, this candy box will certainly add some festive flair to any occasion!

 Pink and yellow origami candy box.